guitarvydas/guitarvydas.github.io/_posts/2021-09-15-Small Example of Interpreting and Compiling.md

 Ohm-JS is a PEG parser application that

+1. provides separation of concerns (grammar and semantics are specified separately, whereas most PEG ports spec the semantics directly into the grammar), and,
+2. provides an IDE for grammars (aka Ohm-Editor), making grammar development/testing simple.

 # The ABC Language
 The ABC "language" allows:
 - only single-letter variable names